-This must-attend course will walk you through the new rules, identifying the most significant changes and explaining how you and your organisation can start preparing now to ensure compliance from day one.
+This must-attend course walks you through the rules, identifying the most significant changes and explaining how you and your organisation can prepare to ensure compliance.
 As part of this highly practical day, you will create your own plan to ensure GDPR compliance in your firm.

 This course is tailored for solicitors working in-house or in private practice, and will assume a working knowledge of current data protection legislation.